winitzki/scall/tutorial/programming_dhall.md

 Dhall has a simple file-based module system.
 Each Dhall file must contain the definition of a _single_ Dhall value (often in the form `let x = ... in ...` but it's still a single value).
 That value may be imported into another Dhall file by specifying the path to the first Dhall file.
-The second Dhall file can directly use that value as a sub-expression.
+The second Dhall file can then directly use that value as a sub-expression in further code.
 For convenience, the imported value may be assigned to a variable with a meaningful name.

 Here is an example: the first file contains a list of numbers, and the second file contains code that computes the sum of those numbers.